-- LAND Council Size & Composition.
+- 1. LAND Council Size & Composition.
 The LAND Council shall consist of no fewer than five (5) and no more than thirteen (13) members.
 The LAND Council shall determine the size of its membership by a majority vote.
 The number of LAND Council members who are parents or grandparents of students enrolled at the School shall exceed all other members combined by at least two. - a.
-If the School's governing board meets the size and composition requirements above, the governing board will serve as the LAND Council. - 2.
-Election Procedures.
+If the School's governing board meets the size and composition requirements above, the governing board will serve as the LAND Council. - Election Procedures.
 If the School's governing board does not serve as the LAND Council, membership shall consist of the required number of parents or grandparents of students, the School's director, and may also include other School employees. - a.
 The School will notify parents/guardians about the LAND Council and provide information on becoming a member of the School's LAND Council. - b.
 If the number of interested individuals exceeds the number of open positions, an election will take place.
 Families will be notified of the election process at least ten (10) days before voting commences, and each family will be given the opportunity to vote.
 Voting will be anonymous.
 The School's director will oversee the elections. - c.
 If the number of interested individuals is less than or equal to the number of open positions, an election is not required. - d.
 Terms shall be for a period of one (1) year, and members are eligible for re-election.

-Selection and Purchase of Instructional Materials Policy
+Selection, Approval, and Purchase of Instructional Materials Policy

-Adopted: March 21, 2023
+Adopted: March 21, 2023 Revised: October 24, 2023

-The purpose of this policy is to establish the parameters by which Bridge Elementary (the "School") will select and purchase instructional materials.
+The purpose of this policy is to establish the parameters by which Bridge Elementary (the "School") will select, approve, and purchase instructional materials.

-The School shall comply with the requirements of Utah law regarding the selection and purchase of instructional materials, including but not limited to Utah Administrative Code R277-469.
+The School shall comply with the requirements of Utah law regarding the selection, approval, and purchase of instructional materials, including but not limited to Utah Administrative Code R277-468 and R277-469 and, when applicable, Utah Code § 53G-5-404.

-The School's purpose in managing the selection and purchase of instructional materials is to implement, enrich, and support the School's educational program.
-Instructional materials are part of an instructional system that includes curricula, professional learning, educator evaluation, and student assessment which should be aligned with one another and support the educational process.
-Instructional materials are the resources used by educators to promote student learning.
-These materials may be commercially available or School-created and include intervention, digital, print, audiovisual, or other types of materials, whether in the form of textbooks, workbooks, computer software, online or internet courses, CDs or DVDs, or other forms of communication media.
+The School's purpose in managing the selection, approval, and purchase of instructional materials is to implement, enrich, and support the School's educational program.
+For purposes of this policy, instructional materials are the resources used by educators to deliver or support student learning.
+These materials may be commercially available or School-created and include such materials as textbooks, workbooks, digital resources, online courses, and multiple forms of communication media.